3 Zhun1 屯

 Line 1 is masculine which tends to move, and it also represents the lower trigram Zhen, to move.
 Therefore it is very active and intends to move forward.
 However position 4 which it will land through correlation is in the peril of the upper trigram Kan.
 Peril is ahead and line 1 is less energetic as hexagram Zhun has just formed.
 This results in line 1 hovering between its own position and position 4.
 The representative line of the upper trigram Kan also represents the inner upper trigram Gen, stop; this signifies to stay away form peril.
 Therefore it should remain steadily in the place appropriate to it, i.e. a place of masculine.

-The inner lower trigram Kun (submissiveness, earth) denotes people and the land, i.e. a state, while the inner upper trigram Gen looks like a door.
+The inner lower trigram Kun1 (submissiveness, earth) denotes people and the land, i.e. a state, while the inner upper trigram Gen looks like a door.
 Line 1, the representative line of the lower trigram Zhen, drives the state indoors as if engaging in its interior affairs, to establish a ducal state.

 Zhou originally had its dukedom at Bin (豳).
-Due to the constant harassment from northern tribes, Duke Ku-kung Tan-fu (古公亶父) led his clan to the plains at the foot of Mount Qi (岐山) which was closer to the central plains, i.e. the most civilized area in ancient China.
+Due to the constant harassment from northern tribes, Duke Ku-kung Tan-fu (古公亶父) led his clan to the plains at the foot of Mount Qi (岐山) which was closer to the central plains, i.e. the most civilised area in ancient China.
 They cultivated the desolate land and built a new capital.
 From that point on, they left the nomadic life behind and gradually established a prosperous and strong dukedom.

 磐pan2 is a large rock which can be used as a base for a house. 桓huan2 is a wood pillar.
 However, 磐桓 is commonly annotated as 'to linger or hover' when they appear together.